parallax/crossroads-url/README.md

 ## Not Yet Documented

  1. Unload
- 2. Complex URLs

 ## Installation

 This is currently private, but when it's registered you should be able to do this.

     bower install croassroads-url

-For now, you must do this

-    bower install git@github.com:parallax/crossroads-url.git

 ## Dependencies